Spope/Messager.js/README.md

 # Messager

 Messager is a **lightweight** (1kb Gzipped) dependancy free wrapper for postMessage API.
-Messager allow you to send event to and from an iframe, cross domain or not
+Messager allow you to send event to and from an iframe, cross domain or not.

 ## Installation